Tr0f1k/piechart-and-list/README.md

 ### This app is pretty much in a concept state so far, but sooner or later, it will be working properly :)

+## 14/02/2023 Update

+## Finished Tasks:

+1) Sorting data by collumns

 ## To-Do List:

-1) Make it possible to sort data by each collumn
-2) Implement filter by date
+1) Implement filter by date
-3) Implement language switch from English to Hebrew
+2) Implement language switch from English to Hebrew
-4) Add proper styling
+3) Add proper styling
-5) Make pie charts stay next to each other.
+4) Make pie charts stay next to each other.
 Consider using another library for pie charts.
 Ex: Google Charts
-6) Implement usage of Sequelize
+5) Implement usage of Sequelize